-Once a physician is enrolled in a PHP, any and all of their medical history can be revealed to the MLB, which may then make it public via their website in any disciplinary action.
-One state was at one time, remarkably, enthusiastically tweeting disciplinary actions against physicians.
-They are also known to monitor police blotters, for example swooping in on physicians named in minor fender benders in order to attempt to find disciplinary targets.
+Once a physician is enrolled in a PHP, any and all of their medical history can be revealed to the MLB on very tenuous grounds (such as the notorious "Level 1 Relapse"--- Behavior without chemical use that might suggest impending relapse), which may then make such private medical information public via their website in any disciplinary action.
+One state was at one time, reportedly enthusiastically tweeting disciplinary actions against physicians.
+Some are also known to monitor police blotters, for example swooping in on physicians named in minor fender benders in order to attempt to find disciplinary targets.

 Some of the potential conflicts of interest between MLBs, PHPs and the drug treatment industry are detailed in a presentation by Susan T. Haney MD which was given at the Organization of State Medical Association Presidents at the AMA in 2011

 For a frightening view of one way in which MLB investigations for NON health related issues can spill over into the health arena, see this and this posted on Medscape by an Emergency Physician.
 His transgression was to have settled a malpractice claim.